 - Like all cathedrals, this place is very satiated and your shoulders must be covered and no stilettos allowed before entering.

-Upper Barrakka Garden
+10. Visit Upper Barrakka Garden Valletta

-If you are looking for impressive panoramic views across the harbour of Malta, then take a visit to the Upper Barrak Gardens.
+Looking for impressive panoramic views across the harbour of Malta, then take a visit to the Upper Barrak Gardens.
 They are a public garden in Valletta, Malta, along with the Lower Barrakka Gardens nearby.

 The gardens are free to explore and are an easy walk from the centre of the old town in Valletta.